15 Picnic Spots Gold Coast, Tweed Shire and Byron Shire

 Lamington National Park Road, Canungra

 There are many, many beautiful spots to picnic in the Green Mountains (O’Reilly) at the World Heritage Listed Rainforests of The Lamington National Park.
-Picnic Rock, The Wishing Tree Track … all magestic.
+Picnic Rock, The Wishing Tree Track … all majestic.

 Facilities: The Binna Burra section has a small picnic area and toilet located right near the national park’s information centre.
 A larger picnic area with toilets, tables and electric barbecue facilities is located at the end of the Binna Burra Road next to the main track entrance.
 You will need to bring your own seating and bags to take your rubbish out of the park.